Arvo Mikkanen: Legal experience

 Mikkanen has been a federal prosecutor since 1994 and has prosecuted cases involving violent crimes, physical and sexual assaults, homicides, firearms offenses, immigration offenses, wildlife violations, embezzlement, drug offenses, government corruption, as well a civil cases involving administrative law, foreclosures, and government regulations.
 As of 2022, he had been counsel of record in over 750 cases in the U.S. District Court for the Western District of Oklahoma, having handled numerous civil cases, juvenile delinquency adjudications, and criminal prosecutions, including bench and jury trials, as well as oral arguments before the U.S. Court of Appeals for the 10th Circuit.

 Prior to joining the U.S. Attorney's Office, Mikkanen was an associate attorney and litigator with the Andrews Davis law firm in Oklahoma City from 1988 to 1994 where he engaged in business practice, products liability defense, trademark law, real estate law, insurance defense, and commercial litigation in state and federal courts.
+He is a member of the Oklahoma Bar Association, having resided in Norman, Oklahoma since 1988.

-Prior judicial experience
+Judicial experience

-Mikkanen is a former judge of the Court of Indian Offenses for the Anadarko Area Tribes (1988–1994), a federally administered tribal court which is part of the U.S. Department of Interior, and formerly served as a Justice of the Supreme Court of the Cheyenne Arapaho Tribes (1991–1994).
+Mikkanen served as a judge of the Court of Indian Offenses for the Anadarko Area Tribes from 1988 to 1994, a federally administered tribal court which is part of the United States Department of the Interior.
+He also served as chief justice of the Supreme Court of the Cheyenne and Arapaho Tribes from 1991 to 1994.
 He published numerous opinions during his period of service as a judge.